 "When we stand together, united by our love for each other and for our country, there is no challenge we cannot overcome," Gabbard tweeted on Jan.
 11.

 Elizabeth Warren: Yes

-Will she run in 2020?: Warren announced on Dec.
-31 that she is launching an exploratory committee for a 2020 presidential run.
+Massachusetts Sen. Elizabeth Warren announced on Dec.
+31, 2018 that she was launching an exploratory committee for a 2020 presidential run.
 "Every person in America should be able to work hard, play by the same set of rules, & take care of themselves & the people they love.
 That's what I'm fighting for," Warren wrote on Twitter.

 Joe Biden: Maybe

 Biden has considered a run for the White House for many years.
 He was unsuccessful in 1988 and 2008, and he decided not to run in 2016, primarily because of the death of his oldest son in 2015.
 According to a New York Times article, Biden has told aids he is skeptical that other Democrats can win against President Donald Trump.
 If he decides to run, he is expected to be the early front-runner.

 During an interview with "CBS This Morning" in October, he let voters in on what he considers important in his decision-making process.